astro-mat/StudioMooMooPortal_PP4/README.md

 #### Epic 4 - Studio booking system

-**User Story - Edit Studio availability**

-As a site administrator, I can CRUD available time slots so that clients can see when the studio is available

-- Acceptance Criteria 1
-The administrator can create time slots in the admin panel.
-- Acceptance Criteria 2
-The administrator can view time slots in the admin panel.
-- Acceptance Criteria 3
-The administrator can update time slots in the admin panel.
-- Acceptance Criteria 3
-The administrator can delete time slots in the admin panel.

-**User Story - View Available Time Slots**

-As a registered user, I can view available time slots so that I can decide when is best time to book

-- Acceptance Criteria 1
-The user can see what time slots are available.

 **User Story - Creating a new booking**

 As a registered user, I can book a slot so that I can secure my place to use the studio.